 You can choose Beginner, Intermediate or Advanced challenges.
 Fit will use this info to build a programme to help you get stronger and do more exercises over the next 30 days.

-- Beginner starts at 5 push-ups a day.
+- Beginner starts at 5 press-ups a day.

-- Intermediate starts at 10 push-ups a day.
+- Intermediate starts at 10 press-ups a day.

-- Advanced starts at 20 push-ups a day.
+- Advanced starts at 20 press-ups a day.

 - Beginner starts at 15 sit-ups a day.